Not as a Stranger: Plot

 Lucas Marsh is a brilliant and dedicated medical student who has aspired to be a doctor since childhood.
 His mother is dead and he is estranged from his alcoholic father, who has squandered the family's money, leaving Lucas unable to pay for medical school.
 In order to get the needed tuition money, Lucas marries older nurse Kristina "Kris" Hedvigson, who has substantial savings.
 Although Kris loves Lucas and helps him in a variety of ways, he is indifferent toward her and considers her "stupid" although she is an excellent nurse.
-Lucas cares only about his medical work and frequently clashes with other doctors whom he considers incompetent, including his wealthy best friend Alfred Boone.
+Lucas cares only about his medical work and frequently clashes with other doctors whom he considers incompetent; he even heavily criticizes his best friend, the wealthy Alfred Boone.
 Kris, Alfred, and Lucas' mentor Dr. Aarons try to humanize him and teach him that all doctors sometimes make mistakes.

 Lucas looks down on doctors who focus on making money, and after completing his internship, he accepts a position working with Dr. Dave Runkleman in his busy practice in rural Greenville, where many patients lack the money to pay.
 Runkleman, who has a life-threatening heart condition, hired Lucas to help with the workload and perhaps take over the practice.
-Overworked and frustrated with the incompetent head of the local hospital, Lucas has an affair with rich widow Harriet Lang, causing Kris, who is secretly pregnant, to finally leave him.
+Lucas is overworked and frustrated with the incompetent head of the local hospital.
+He has an affair with rich widow Harriet Lang, causing Kris, who is secretly pregnant, to finally leave him.
 When Runkleman's heart condition flares up, Lucas performs surgery to save his life, but makes a mistake during the surgery and Runkleman dies.
 Struggling to cope with his failure, Lucas begs Kris to help him, and the two reconcile.